Managing Stress through chiropractic

 The 6th of November is National Stress Awareness Day.
 In this article our chiropractors are sharing tips on how to reduce stress and help maintain a balance of health.

-The spine and posture are important factors in the body’s ability to cope with stress, and a healthy spine and nervous system can help to manage stress more effectively.
+Here at Lushington Chiropractic in Eastbourne we believe that the spine and posture are important factors in the body’s ability to cope with stress, and a healthy spine and nervous system can help to manage stress more effectively.

 The modern lifestyle is fraught with stress.
 With ever-increasing demands on our time and attention, the implications for our broader health can be profound.
 Everyone experiences stress on a daily basis due to the modern world that we live in and the increase in demand for our time and attention.
 Stress, in its negative sense can be defined as an imbalance of bodily system(s) due to excessive stimulus that upset normal functioning and disturbs mental or physical health.